 Many people take assembler jobs for granted but they are actually very important jobs.
 Some have been automated, but many more still require the human touch.
 If you are dependable and focused you will have no trouble finding an assembly job.
 Many employers are willing to offer training which adds to your marketable skills.
 That means that every assembly job you work make you in greater demand in the job market.
 Keeping your skills up to date can help to ensure you don’t get pigeonholed into a specific industry.
 This is important because the economy and technology change all the time.
 New products are created, old industries die off.
 The more experience you gain, the more options you have in terms of employment as an assembler.

 Work with Our Staffing Agency to Get Started

 Working with a staffing agency is a great way to get started as an assembler.
 They typically work with a wide range of employers, increasing your chance of finding an assembly position that’s just right for you.
 In most cases, you can apply once to be considered for many jobs, which is much less frustrating than searching online and filling out dozens of applications looking for the exact same information.
 They typically have different employment options such as temporary, temp-to-hire, or direct hire jobs which give you choices depending on your lifestyle or preferences.

 Contact Westside Personnel Services

 Westside Personnel Services is St. Louis & Franklin County’s top staffing agency for assembly positions.
 We help job seekers throughout the area find the right assembler jobs.
-If you’d like to get started as an assembler or want help finding a better assembler job, stop by our offices or search jobs and apply online today!
+If you’d like to get started as an assembler or want help finding a better assembler job, stop by our offices in Fenton and Pacific, MO, or search jobs and apply online today!
 We would be happy to help you make the most of your skills and experience to earn a good income or find a job that’s a better fit for you.